wsshin/fd3d/README.md

 		gzip -d INPUT_NAME.{eps,srcJ,srcM}.gz

-	When creating input files, MaxwellFDFD gzips those files (except for a small file `INPUT_NAME.h5`) by default for convenience, because you typically need to upload them to an external LINUX cluster.
+	When creating input files, MaxwellFDFD gzips those files (except for the small file `INPUT_NAME.h5`) by default for convenience, because you typically need to upload them to an external LINUX cluster.

 4. Run `fd3d`.